-Niall Atkinson Associate Professor of Art History, Romance Languages and Literature, University of Chicago
+Niall Atkinson Associate Professor of Art History, Romance Languages and Literature, and the College, University of Chicago

-Carmen Caswell Research Assistant, Humanities Division, University of Chicago
+Carmen Caswell Senior Research Analyst, Forum for Digital Culture, University of Chicago

 In 1427, the Florentine government conducted an extensive and detailed account of the financial state of its citizens in what would be the first comprehensive modern tax assessment in Europe.
 Known as the Catasto, this archive represents the property holdings and net worth of every household in the city’s jurisdiction.
 The massive amount of data continued within the Catasto’s registers has provided the basis for a wide range of scholarly investigations.
 In the late 19th century it was used to excavate, document, and map the landholding patterns of the city’s central region by Guido Carocci during the massive demolitions carried out in the name of slum clearance.
 It also provided the basis for the comprehensive sociological study carried out by the historian David Herlihy in the 1970s, which culminated in the publication of the monumental volume Les Toscans et leurs familles: une étude du “catasto” florentin de 1427.
 Using punch cards and statical analysis, this project expressed the historical potential of large scale quantitative methods brought to bear on a pre-modern society using the most cutting-edge computational technologies available at the time.